jbouwh/omnikdatalogger/scripts/proxy/README.md

 There is an example file included `config.ini_example.txt`.

 ## Using Docker
-This directory contains all artefacts to run the `omnikdatalogger` as a `Docker` container.
+This directory contains all artefacts to run the `omnikdataloggerproxy` as a `Docker` container.

-Use the included `Makefile` to build and push the `Docker` image yourself.
+You can use the included `Makefile` to build and push the `Docker` image yourself.

 ```
 $ make help